Data That Matters

 This project aims to achieve [specific outcomes], such as [measurable results, improvements, or changes].
 The expected impact includes [benefits to the target community, advancements in research or innovation, or long-term effects].
 By the end of the project, we anticipate [specific changes or milestones] that will contribute to [broader goals or objectives].

-Neither accurate data on the number of persons with disabilities nor information on their specific needs is available in most humanitarian contexts.
+Accurate data on the number of persons with disabilities and their specific needs is largely missing in most humanitarian contexts.

-In Cabo Delgado in Mozambique, where for nearly one million internally displaced people there is no information available on the number of persons with disabilities reached by humanitarian assistance, nor on which needs have actually been addressed.
+For example, in Cabo Delgado, Mozambique—home to nearly one million internally displaced people—there is no available information on how many persons with disabilities have been reached by humanitarian assistance, or which of their needs have been addressed.

 Project delivery & updates